Breach Of Fiduciary Duty Claims

 - Did a fiduciary relationship exist at the time the dispute arose?

 - What was the scope of the relationship and which duties were assigned in that capacity?

 - Within the scope of the business relationship, were any of these duties breached?

 Often these issues start to arise when a business is struggling.
 It becomes important to review whether actions were taken that were counter to the business’s best interests.
 This might happen if a partner takes an action that harms the partnership or maybe a board member used insider knowledge to profit personally.

 Remedies exist, but vary based on the facts of the situation.
 Our lawyers are often able to negotiate a settlement, but will take a case to trial when necessary to obtain the best outcome.

 Get Legal Help As Soon As Possible

-To best serve our clients, we accept credit card payments and offer legal assistance in Spanish, Hindi, Gujarati and Punjabi.
+To best serve our clients, we accept credit card payments and offer legal assistance in Spanish, Gujarati and Punjabi.